Davenchy/linux-bot/README.md

 - Ability to check if a package is installed or not.
 - Ability to install packages using a package manager.
 - Ability to execute general shell commands and analyze their output and errors.
+- Awareness of the environment variables.
+- Connected disks and partitions, their information and usage.
+- System CPU and Memory usage.

 ### Define Ability